jcu-eresearch/literate-metadata/mcp2/mcp2.md

 `<gmd:facsimile gco:nilReason="missing"><gco:CharacterString /></gmd:facsimile>`

-TODO: check if GeoNetwork is okay with a missing fax number.
+GeoNetwork is fine with missing tags inside the `CI_Telephone` tag, so just delete the ones you don't need.

 #### Addresses